 - The First Ladies Water Garden recognizes contributions by the nation’s First Ladies, featuring a fountain with a detailed tile pattern.

-- The Lawn Terrace functions as a welcoming area for outdoor tours, festivals, and summer classes.
+- The West Lawn functions as a welcoming area for outdoor tours, festivals, and summer classes.
 The concept of formal lawns, inherited from European landscapes, is a symbol for American pride in maintained landscapes and homes, but can come at a cost.
 In this garden, we take an environmentally friendly approach to lawn care and pest management.

 - The Amphitheater is an outdoor gathering place created with salvaged marble steps from the East Front of the U.S. Capitol.
 Adding a place to sit in a garden provides a place to contemplate nature and take a break from the city as well as enjoy an occasional program in this garden.
 It also provides a spectacular view of the U.S. Botanic Garden Conservatory and the U.S. Capitol dome.